 With high-end cars, even the base models may come with leather.
 Fortunately, both Mercedes and BMW use premium synthetics for the base models of all but their top-end brands.

-Here are some notes on other high-end car cars that sport vegan interiors:
+Here are some details for other high-end car cars that sport vegan interiors:

 - Tesla: The company’s Model 3 originally included a leather-wrapped steering wheel by default, but no longer.
 All new Model 3 and Model Y cars now ship with premium synthetic seats and a vegan steering wheel.